QuEraComputing/bloqade-python/docs/home/getting_started.md

     Square(2, 2, lattice_spacing=6.0)
 )
 ```
 The analog pulse sequence is defined through the `.` syntax starting with which level coupling to drive `rydberg` or `hyperfine`.
-Next you specify the `detuning` and `rabi.amplitude` and `rabi.phase`.
+Next, specify the `detuning` and `rabi.amplitude` and `rabi.phase`.
 The `detuning` and `rabi.amplitude`.
-After this you specify the spatial modulation of that waveform, e.g. the relative scale factor that each atom feels from a given waveform.
-Finally, you specify the temporal modulation of the waveform.
-You can build the pulses in a variety of ways and because we use the `.` to split up the different parts of the pulse program bloqade will only give you valid options for the next part of the pulse program.
+After this, you specify the spatial modulation of that waveform, e.g., the relative scale factor that each atom feels from a given waveform.
+Finally, you select the temporal modulation of the waveform.
+You can build the pulses in various ways.
+Because we use the `.` to split up the different parts of the pulse program, bloqade will only give you valid options for the next part of the pulse program.
 For example, to define a simple two-level rabi drive with a detuning:

 ```python
 from bloqade import start